guns2410/learning-blockchain-with-python/README.md

-# Practice Blockchain using python
+# Learning Blockchain using python language

 This is a personal fantasy project and is not intented for any production use.